alan-kudelko/OpenGL/README.md

 # OpenGL Framework – WIP Engine by Alan Kudełko

 Welcome to my OpenGL framework – a modular, component-based foundation for building real-time 2D/3D applications in C++ using OpenGL.
 This project serves as both a learning journey and a functional base for developing larger projects, including games such as an Arkanoid-style clone.
+At the moment, the framework mainly operates with 2D logic, but it is planned to be expanded to full 3D support.

 > 🔧 Status: In development
 > 🎮 Goal: Build a lightweight OpenGL engine with clean architecture, modular components, and expandable systems for rendering, physics, and scripting.